naturale0/MotifOccur/README.md

 This program computes probability of k-mer sequence motif occurence in n ntd random target sequence.
+There's [a blog post](https://de-novo.org/2018/10/25/sequence-motif-occurrence/) describing the rationale behind it.
 Python 3 needs to be installed.

 ## Manual
 ```